datakaveri/SE-yolo-app/README.md

 # PPML by using Intel SGX
 This repository implements Secure Enclaves by Intel SGX to run YOLO machine learning model on input images which are sourced from a resource server in a privacy preserving workflow.
 ## Steps
+1. Create virtual environment.
+    `python -m venv .env`
-1. Source the virtual environment.
+2. Source the virtual environment.
     `source env/bin/activate`
-2. Install requirement.txt (for tokenization flow) and yolov5/requirement.txt (for yolo).
+3. Install requirement.txt (for tokenization flow) and yolov5/requirement.txt (for yolo).
     `pip install -r requirements.txt -r yolov5/requirements.txt`
-3. Build the application.
+4. Build the application.
     `make SGX=1 RA_TYPE=dcap`
-4. Run the application.
+5. Run the application.
     `gramine-sgx ./python ppml.py`
-5. Remove the manifest, input files and output files.
+6. Remove the manifest, input files and output files.
     `make clean`